vered1986/self_talk/README.md

 Before you start, make sure you've installed all the requirements in `requirements.txt`.

 `bash generate_all_lm_clarifications.sh [dataset]` will generate all the self-talk clarifications for a specific dataset.
-It assumes an 8 GPU machine and utilizes the available GPUs.
+It assumes an 8 GPU machine and utilizes all the available GPUs (one GPU per process).

 For the external resources: